yimjia/Ground-Motion-Clustering-and-Selection/README.md

 Jia, Y., and Sasani, M. (2025).
 "Convolutional Autoencoder-Based Ground Motion Clustering and Selection", *Soil Dynamics and Earthquake Engineering*, 191: 109240 (https://www.sciencedirect.com/science/article/pii/S0267726125000338).
 <br/><br/>

-As **prerequisites**, users need to have knowledge of earthquake engineering to perform step one GM pre-selection and have access to run Python and Matlab codes.
+As **prerequisites**, users need to have knowledge of earthquake engineering to perform step one GM pre-selection and have access to run Python and MATLAB codes.
 No training in machine learning is required to perform the developed clustering-based GM selection.

 To **download** the codes, please navigate to the main page of this repository, click the green **Code** button, and in the menu that appears, click **Download ZIP**.